iomentum/cargo-breaking/README.md

 - implementations, including methods and associated items,
 - trait definitions.

-As we compare parts of the crate AST, it reports a lot of false positives:

-- renaming an argument is reported as a breaking change,
-- renaming a generic type is reported as a breaking change,
-- adding a generic type with a default value is a breaking change,
-- depending on the situation, adding a trailing comma may be a breaking change.

 [semver]: https://semver.org/
 [add-field-pg]: https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=492a1727404d1f8d199962c639454f44
 [ania]: https://docs.rs/static_assertions/1.1.0/static_assertions/macro.assert_not_impl_any.html

 ## Contribution

-A book is maintained to help understanding how the crate works, and what are its inner parts and their behaviour.
+A book is maintained to help understand how the crate works, and what are its inner parts and their behaviour.

 It can be found here :
 [book](https://iomentum.github.io/cargo-breaking/)